Hares-2088/Android/README.md

 ## Description:

 An application to book a room in the hotel you want.
 The app will show many Hotels and their ratings, prices and locations.
-The users would be the owners of the hotels and the customers would be the customers of the application.
+The users would first be the owners of the hotels and second their customers would be the main operators of the application.

 ## Plan